more about us

 All Verge residents are required to have property damage liability insurance before they move in.
 This is different from traditional renters insurance.
 With a guarantor, you have the option of adding this on to your current homeowner's policy (just be sure that the name and address match your resident's information at the Verge).
-If that doesn't work for you, the Verge can assist you in obtaining TLL insurance through a third-party vendor.
+If that doesn't work for you, the Verge can assist you in obtaining and enrolling you in our insurance program.

 The Verge Greeley offers individual leases per person instead of one lease per apartment.
 That means you’re responsible only for your portion of rent.
 If your roommate fails to pay their rent, you will not be held responsible.

 Yes!
 Your payment covers water, sewer, trash, and high-speed Internet.

 Yes, high-speed Internet is part of your all-inclusive lifestyle at the Verge.

 We do not have a cafeteria or on-site student dining.
 However, we do provide fully equipped kitchens in every apartment, including a full-size dishwasher.
 We also host regular resident social events, which often feature free food.